-If someone suggests that you should wean temporarily while taking a certain medication, keep in mind that the potential risk of mom’s use of medication while breastfeeding needs to be weighed against several factors:
+If someone suggests that you should stop breastfeeding while taking a certain medication, keep in mind that the potential risk of mom’s use of medication while breastfeeding needs to be weighed against several factors:

 - The known risks of formula feeding, including allergy, increased illness, etc. Many of the risks of formula feeding are not apparent for many years.